 To turn off the digital zoom, press the MENU button to choose [Digital Zoom] from the tab, then choose [Off].

-The focal lengths when using the optical zoom and digital zoom together are as follows (all focal lengths are 35mm film equivalent):
+The focal length when using the optical zoom and digital zoom together is approximately 28 - 448 mm, and 28 - 112 mm when using the optical zoom alone (all focal lengths are 35mm film equivalent).